 Our country was at war in 1943, and any new building was extremely limited due to a shortage of materials.
 Nevertheless, this small group of enthusiastic Christians could not be discouraged.
 Acting on faith and armed with hope and love, two representatives were sent to acquire from Congress the priority to build a church.
 The priority was granted, the money was borrowed, and the contract was given to begin construction.
 Many area Baptist churches made financial gifts toward the building fund.
 The first spade of ground was turned on October 10, 1943, and the first church building was completed in July, 1944.
 Today, after several building programs, the church owns the square block bordered by Granby and Sinclair Streets, and Brackenridge and Colonial Avenues.

 Our first pastor, Reverend John A. Wilcox, served our church from October 1943 until his resignation in November 1946.
 In October of the following year, Dr. Fred T. Laughon, Jr. became the pastor and ministered to the congregation until mid-1954, with a great emphasis on the youth of our church and our community.
 Dr. Ernest L. Honts was pastor from February 1955 until his resignation on March 5, 1971, to become Executive Director of the Virginia Baptist Foundation in Richmond.
-Those years were marked by major emphasis on church administration and organization.
 Dr. Eslie R. Phillips was pastor from November 1972 until July 31, 1986, when he left for the foreign mission field in Bogota, Colombia.
-Dr. Harry (Tim) Dixon, Jr. began his ministry with Talbot Park Baptist Church on October 18, 1987, coming to us from Rivermont Avenue Baptist Church in Lynchburg, Virginia.
-On March 30, 2003, he retired after spending over fifteen years as our senior pastor.
+Dr. Harry (Tim) Dixon, Jr. began his ministry with Talbot Park Baptist Church on October 18, 1987 and stayed until his retirement on March 30, 2003.
 Dr. Tom Miller became interim pastor on Aug.
 1, 2003 and stayed until the Fall of 2005, when the church called Dr. Robert Carpenter as senior pastor.
 Dr. Carpenter began his ministry with us on January 29, 2006 and left in May 2011.

 In 1962, the church began a mission in Aragona Village, and from that mission the Aragona Baptist Church (later re-named Calvary Baptist Church) was organized in 1964.
 In 1969, we gave $6,000 to that congregation for the purpose of purchasing land for a proposed church building.
 In 1970, the new church building was dedicated.